 Environmental Impact

-Hydropower dams can flood huge areas of land to create storage reservoirs, eliminating towns, cities, and natural areas.
-Dams also can destroy fish runs, by preventing their return to spawning.
-Less well known than the loss of habitat and the effect on fish runs are climate impacts that can exceed the dirtiest coal power plant.
+Hydropower dams can inundate vast areas of land to create storage reservoirs, resulting in the displacement of towns, cities, and natural habitats.
+These dams can also disrupt fish runs by blocking their return to spawning grounds.
+Beyond the well-known loss of habitat and the impact on fish populations, the climate effects of hydropower dams can sometimes surpass those of the most polluting coal power plants.

 Africa has the world’s highest potential for untapped hydropower, which includes large areas where vegetative growth patterns could increase emissions beyond equivalent fossil fuel electrical plants.